jeonghan-bit/jeonghan-bit.github.io/README.md

 # jeonghan-bit.github.io
-This is a repository to my website that inhibits my portfolio
+This is a repository to my website that shows my portfolio

+## Still Under Construction